MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-developers.md

 ## Authorization for AL developers

-After a session is authenticated, authorization determines which areas the user of the session can access, such as code they can run, pages and reports they can open, and the permissions they have on associated data.
+After a session is authenticated, the authorization step determines which areas the user of the session can access, such as code they can run, pages and reports they can open, and the permissions they have on associated data.

-The following table includes links to help you understand authorization in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+The following table includes links to help you understand authorization in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] from the developer point of view.

 |To      |See      |